influxdata/influxdb/docs/catalogs.md

 └──────────────┘ │  ---- ----   │  └───────────┘ │ ---- ---- ---- ││ ---- ---- ││ ---- ---- │
                  └──────────────┘                │ ---- ---- ---- │└───────────┘└───────────┘
                                                  └────────────────┘

 Figure 1: Catalog and Data Organization
 ```

 ## Rebuild a Database from its Catalog
 Since the `Catalog` is the core of the database, losing the catalog means losing the database; or rebuilding a database means rebuilding its catalog.
-Thus to rebuild a catalog,  its information needs to saved in a durable storage.
+Thus to rebuild a catalog,  its information needs to be saved in a durable storage.

 Basically, if an IOx server goes down unexpectedly, we will lose the in-memory catalog shown in Figure 1 and all of its in-memory data chunks `O-MUBs`, `F-MUBs`, and `RUBs`.
 Only data of `OS` chunks are not lost.
 As pointed out in [IOx Data Organization and LifeCycle](data_organization_lifecycle.md) that chunk data is persisted contiguously with their loading time, `OS` chunks only include data ingested before the one in `MUBs` and `RUBs`.
 Thus, in principal, rebuilding the catalog includes two major steps: first rebuild the catalog that links to the already persisted `OS` chunks, then rerun ingesting data of `O-MUBs`, `F-MUBs` and `RUBs`.
 To perform those 2 steps, IOx saves `catalog transactions` that include minimal information of the latest stage of all valid `OS` chunks (e.g, chunks are not deleted), and `checkpoints` of when in the past to re-ingest data.
 At the beginning of the `Catalog rebuild`, those transactions will be read from the Object Store, and their information is used to rebuild the Catalog and rerun the necessary ingestion.
 Due to IOx `DataLifeCyclePolicy` that is responsible for when to trigger compacting chunk data, the rebuilt catalog may look different from the one before but as long as all the data in previous `O-MUBs`, `F-MUBs`, and `RUBs` are reloaded/recovered and tracked in the catalog, it does not matter which chunk types the data belong to.
 Refer to [Catalog Persistence](catalog_persistence.md) for the original design of Catalog Persistence and [CheckPoint](https://github.com/influxdata/influxdb_iox/blob/b39e01f7ba4f5d19f92862c5e87b90a40879a6c9/persistence_windows/src/checkpoint.rs) for the detailed implementation of IOx Checkpoints.